bloodmc/GriefDefenderDoc/docs/guide/basic/flag-definitions-gui.md

 ### Permissions

-The following permission controls access to each user flag `griefdefender.user.custom.flag.<group>.<flagname>`.
+The following permission controls the user's ability to toggle flag definitions in GUI
+`griefdefender.user.custom.flag.<preset>.<group>.<flagname>`

-As an example, lets assume you want to deny user access to the `damage-animals` flag.
-You would enter the following in LuckPerms , `/lp group <groupname> set griefdefender.user.custom.flag.user.damage-animals false`
+As an example, lets assume you want to deny user access to toggle the `damage-animals` flag in GUI.
+You would enter the following in LuckPerms
+`/lp group <groupname> permission set griefdefender.user.custom.flag.minecraft.user.damage-animals false`

 ### Flag Values